robdreamville/sports_betting_agent/README.md

 **1. Configure Your Strategy (Optional):**

+A `config.json` file is used to customize the agent's analytical strategy.
+An example `config.json` is provided in the repository.

+**Important:** Your personal `config.json` (which contains your specific `search_priorities` and `analysis_persona`) should **not** be committed to version control if you wish to keep your strategy private.
+It is already included in the `.gitignore` file.

+To configure your strategy:
+- Create your own `config.json` file in the project root if one doesn't exist.
-Open `config.json`.
-You can change the `analysis_persona` and `instructions` to modify the agent's tone and focus.
-Most importantly, you can re-order the `search_priorities` by changing the numbers (1 is highest priority).
+- You can change the `analysis_persona` and `instructions` to modify the agent's tone and focus.
+- Most importantly, you can re-order the `search_priorities` by changing the numbers (1 is highest priority).

 **2. Run the Agent:**